Anunth-R/Fast-Robots/lab_4.md

 ![image](https://github.com/user-attachments/assets/95b7b2f5-a309-427f-8818-b917b9463210)

 As shown above in the lower right corner, the PWM frequency is about 183hz.
+One benifit of manually increasing this frequency is to deliver a smoother signal to the motor.
+The faster you can deliver a pwm frequency, the smoother the average voltage the motor will recieve.
+This will lead to less choppiness in your motor and overall better control of it.

 ## Lowest PWM Value